mmalekzadeh/motion-sense/README.md

 | 3	| -2.564504	| -1.098202	| 1.960054	| -0.248344	| 0.89039	| 0.381471	| -2.098059	| 0.199309	| -0.671066	 | 0.619987	| 0.007925	| -0.946626 |
 | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... |

-Thus, we have a time-series with 12 features:
+Thus, we have time-series with 12 features:
 1. attitude.roll
 2. attitude.pitch
 3. attitude.yaw